avinashkranjan/Amazing-Python-Scripts/Train_pnr_status/Readme.md

 ## Train PNR Status Functionalities : 🚀

-- First enter the google executable path
-- Next enter the tesseract path
+- Enter the tesseract path
 - After entering a GUI will pop up in which enter the PNR number and click on submit
 - The script will fill the perform web scrapping and display the PNR status